 4. Set Random Intervals In Between Your Requests

-For especially polite crawlers, you can check a site’s robots.txt (this will be located at http://example.com/robots.txt or http://www.example.com/robots.txt), often they will have a line that says crawl-delay that will tell you how many seconds you should wait in between requests you send to the site so that you don’t cause any issues with heavy server traffic.
+For especially polite crawlers, you can check a site’s robots.txt (this will be located at http://example.com/robots.txt or http://www.example.com/robots.txt) to look for any line that says crawl-delay, specifying how many seconds you should wait in between requests.

 5. Set a Referrer

 The Referer header is an HTTP request header that lets the site know what site you are arriving from.